-The deficit in the PSA fund was inherited by the former principal.
-(This condition was also noted in the previous audit as of September 30, 2014.)
-Students are not receiving maximum benefit from funds that should be available to them.
+The deficit in the PSA fund was created due to excessive staff food purchases.
+The deficit in the yearbook account carried over from prior years due to poor planning for previous yearbook orders.
+(This condition was also noted in the previous audit as of October 31, 2017.)
+Students are not receiving maximum benefit from SAF when fund accounts are in deficits.

-Recommendation: The principal should consider increasing the number of school wide fundraisers and encouraging staff use of the vending machine to generate income to reduce the deficit in the PSA account.
+Recommendation: The principal should consider increasing the number of school wide fundraisers and encouraging staff use of the vending machine to generate income to reduce the deficit in the PSA fund account.
 Disbursements from this account must cease until the deficit is resolved.
+Adequate planning must occur to ensure yearbook sales remain profitable.
+The principal should consult with the Accounting and Financial Reporting Office to determine a strategy for resolution of the Yearbook deficit.